karthickbr/amazon-book-search-se-openshift/README.md

 This allows you to find books on amazon through their Product Advertising API.
 It is a simplified version of amazon-book-search (does not provide express middleware interface).
 This version does not humanize the results and returns them in original Amazon format.
 Works well searching by ISBN as well as keywords.
-This version uses an older version of apac so that it supports the openshift node.js version.
-Because of this it does not automatically throttle, so you will have to do that manually if required.
+It uses an older version of apac so that it supports the openshift node.js version.
+Because of this it does not automatically throttle, so you will have to do that manually (if required).

 ### Install
      $ npm install amazon-book-search-se-openshift

 ### Requirements